 PRISMA, owned by the ASI, represents an excellence derived from our country’s scientific and industrial capacity to team up.
 The satellite was manufactured by a Temporary Grouping of Companies, headed by OBH Italia, responsible for the mission and management of the three main segments (land, flight and launch) and Leonardo, who created the hyperspectral electro-optical instrumentation, as well as different on-board equipment, such as attitude sensors and solar panels.
 The launch with the VEGA carrier, produced by AVIO, further defines the national profile; it’s a ESA carrier, but has a predominantly Italian conception and construction.
 The mission control center was set up by Telespazio (Leonardo 67%, Thales 33%) at Fucino, while the data acquisition and processing will take place at the Mater Space Center.

-The satellite, which was launched from the Kourou base and is still in the testing phase.
-Once operational, it will give an essential contribution to the monitoring of pollution and environmental changes and will support the management of natural resources and emergencies.
+The satellite was launched from the Kourou base and is now operational, giving an essential contribution to the monitoring of pollution and environmental changes and supporting the management of natural resources and emergencies.